titofra/QLN/README.md

 # QLN

-QLN is a neural network for music generation trained using GAN &amp; PNEATM
+Generative Audio-Audio neural network based on [PNEATM](https://github.com/titofra/PNEATM) and using a custom GAN technique.

+> [!CAUTION]
+> This project is still in very early stages of development.